IR Management

 File format:

-- One coefficient per line
+- One sample per line in scientific notation (e.g.,

 Include Distortion option: